2024-03-22 04:22:28

 Frontier supercomputers simulated the evolution of billions of carbon atoms under extreme pressure and predicted that BC8 carbon is 30% more resistant to compression than ordinary diamonds.
 The team’s research was recently published in Physical Chemistry Letters.

 “Despite multiple attempts to synthesize this elusive carbon crystalline phase, including previous National Ignition Facility (NIF) experiments, its presence has not yet been observed,” said research from Lawrence Livermore National Laboratory (LLNL).
 Co-author Marius Millot said in a lab release.
-“But we believe it could exist on carbon-rich exoplanets.”
+“But we believe it might exist on carbon-rich exoplanets.”

 Advertisement (Please continue reading this article)